-1. Decals will be issued according to you're the students status as an in-residence or a commuter student.
-Inresidence students will be issued decals of differing colors based on residence hall assignment.
+- 1. Decals will be issued according to the student's status as an in-residence or a commuter student.
+In-residence students will be issued decals of differing colors based on residence hall assignment.
 Commuter and Adult Studies students will be issued decals designated with the letters "C", and sequential numbers.
-Faculty and staff will be issued blue hanging tags.

-- 2. Each parking decal will have a letter and corresponding color designating the parking lot allowed. (i.e. F=Fox, L=Laurel, Lu= Lunsford, etc.). - 3.
+Faculty and staff will be issued blue hanging tags. - 2.
+Each parking decal will have a letter and corresponding color designating the parking lot allowed. (i.e. F=Fox, L=Laurel, Lu= Lunsford, etc.). - 3.
 All vehicles on campus will be subject to the same rules.
 Not registering a vehicle will result in the same citations, booting and towing procedure. - 4.
 Parking lots are designated by color, and marked with signs clearly visible at the entrance of the lots.
 Corresponding color codes are:

 Lunsford/Jarvis Blue

 Myers Green

 Dixon Palmer/Azalea/Dogwood Black

-Gibson/Laurel/Turner/Brown
+Gibson/Laurel/Turner/Brown Yellow

 Edna Moore-Stroup/Huffman/Fox Orange

 Commuter and Adult Studies Students Gold

 Visitors Print paper on dashboard

-Faculty/Staff
+Faculty/Staff Blue hanging tag